StankovicLab/Acoustic-Plotter/documentation.md

   <img src="Assets/doc3.png" alt="hi" class="inline"/>
 </p>

 The user may also want to add a filter to data.
 Three 5th order Butterworth filters are available to the user: HPF, LPF, Bandpass.
 Adding filters has no effect on thresholds.
-When saving as an Excel, you have the option to save with the added filter or not.
-This only for ABRs.
+When saving as Excel files, the user have the option to save with the added filter or not.
+This is relevant only for ABRs.
 The added filter is not saved to .mat files.

 <p align="center">
   <img src="Assets/doc4.png" alt="hi" class="inline"/>